@effectstream/event-client

 Heavily used across the repo:

 EventManager- singleton with.subscribe,.subscribeExplicit,.unsubscribe,.sendMessage,.sendMessageExplicit.
-UseEventManager.Instance.BuiltinEvents- pre-baked typed event definitions forRollupBlock,SyncChains, batcherBatcherHash, etc. Pass these intoEventManager.Instance.subscribe(...).toSignature(event)-"name(type1,type2,...)"string for a typed event.
+UseEventManager.Instance.BuiltinEvents- pre-baked typed event definitions forRollupBlock,SyncChains, batcherBatcherHash, etc. Pass these intoEventManager.Instance.subscribe(...).genEvent(definition)- declare a typed app event;registerEvents(map)registers a map of them.
+See above.toSignature(event)-"name(type1,type2,...)"string for a typed event.

 Types you'll see in callback signatures: CallbackArgs<E>,